Frequently Asked Questions

 When will I be notified of my acceptance into the fellowship program?

-Applicants for the Teacher Education Fellowship will be notified of their acceptance on a rolling basis starting in March 2018, and are are encouraged to submit a complete application in a timely manner.
+Applicants for the Teacher Education Fellowship will be notified of their acceptance on a rolling basis starting in March 2019, and are encouraged to submit a complete application in a timely manner.
 Applicants may be asked to participate in an on-campus interview as part of the application process.

-Applicants for the Higher Education and Community Engagement programs will be notified of their acceptance into the Master’s of Education program in early March.
-Applicants may also be invited to interview for a fellowship placement at Interview Day on February 23, 2018.
+Applicants for the Higher Education and Community Engagement programs will be notified of their acceptance into the Master of Education program in early March.
+Applicants may also be invited to interview for a fellowship placement at Interview Day on February 22, 2019.
 On that day, candidates meet and interview with potential site placements.
-Applicants will then be notified of their acceptance into the fellowship program the following week.
+Applicants will then be notified of their acceptance into the fellowship program after Interview Day.